The leaves are changing here in New England, which means the holiday season is nearly upon us.

 ☐ Company Logo

 Once the reader has decided to open your holiday email, the first thing they should see is your logo.
 The logo reinforces that the message is from your company.
 Be sure your logo links to your website as a best practice.

 When thinking about your text and images, or the content of your campaign, there is a rule of thumb you’ll want to follow: 20 lines of text or less and three images or less.

 Since you’re focused on driving clicks or actions, you want to keep your eyes on the prize.
-The text and images you use in your holiday email template should lead your reader toward the conversion.
+The text and images you use in your email template should lead your reader toward the conversion.

 Take a look at the Cyber Monday holiday email template that BJC Branding created last year for an idea of how we structured Body Times’s images and content to drive the sale.